Terms and Conditions

 Sue Wallis Williams (dba Wallis Williams Design and Marketing) and Client

-The Client indemnifies Sue Wallis Williams against any liability or suit arising from the use of any materials provided by The Client.
+The Client indemnifies Sue Wallis Williams against any liability or suit arising from the use of any materials provided by the Client.

-Sue Wallis Williams shall be entitled to provide the Services remotely from her own location and will not be required to attend the Client’s premises.
+Sue Wallis Williams shall be entitled to provide the services remotely from her own location and will not be required to attend the Client’s premises.

 Sue Wallis Williams’s Responsibilities and Warranties

-Sue Wallis Williams will not use the Means of Access (or any other methods of remote access) to access the Facilities for any purpose other than to provide the Services.
+Sue Wallis Williams will not use the Means of Access (or any other methods of remote access) to access the Facilities for any purpose other than providing the Services.
 However, Sue Wallis Williams shall be permitted to gain remote access to the Facilities for lawful purposes using any publicly available means (such as the World Wide Web), which do not require special authorization.

 Sue Wallis Williams will take the following steps to ensure the security of the Facilities (insofar as the use of the Practitioner’s systems and the Means of Access are concerned):